NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 Step-by-Step APT Guide for MIRI MRS and NIRSpec IFU Observations of Cassiopeia A

 The IFU Roadmap guides the reader, step by step, through the process of creating a JWST observing program that uses the MIRI medium resolution spectrometer (MRS) and/or the NIRSpec IFU.
 Whichever IFU the reader decides to use, there are a sequence of steps to follow for creating an observing program for the chosen IFU(s).
-Here we demonstrate this process, showing how choices are made at each step, for a cross-instrument science use case to observe the supernova remnant Cassiopeia A with MIRI MRS and the NIRSpec IFU.
+This article demonstrate the process, showing how choices are made at each step, for a cross-instrument science use case to observe the supernova remnant Cassiopeia A with MIRI MRS and the NIRSpec IFU.

 Cassiopeia A ("Cas A") is a supernova remnant in our Galaxy.
 Supernovae are important when considering the life cycle of matter in a galaxy, so it is important to study a nearby supernova remnant in detail to learn how SNe fit in to the galactic life cycle of matter.
 Cas A has what have been termed "fast moving knots" (FMKs; Hurford & Fesen 1996), which make for interesting science targets.
 The knots are extended, so they are good targets for IFUs.
 These FMKs emit at both near- and mid-infrared wavelengths, so all of these wavelengths are of interest.